Practical Design Patterns in Go Mastering Option Types and the Builder Pattern

 - Variadic Functions: Functions that accept a variable number of arguments of a specific type, denoted by

-before the type.
+...before the type.
 This is crucial for implementing functional options.

-pattern are built, enabling more idiomatic and safer Go programming.
+These concepts form the bedrock upon which the Option type and Builder pattern are built, enabling more idiomatic and safer Go programming.

 The Option Type Enhancing Go's Configurability

-type, often referred to as "Functional Options," is a powerful pattern in Go for configuring objects or functions.
-Unlike languages with native optional types (like Optional
+The Option type, often referred to as "Functional Options," is a powerful pattern in Go for configuring objects or functions.
+Unlike languages with native optional types (like Optional in Java or Maybe in Haskell), Go encourages explicit handling of optional parameters, and the Option type provides a clean, extensible way to do so.

 Principle and Implementation

-type is to represent configuration settings as functions that modify a target object or struct.
+The core idea behind the Option type is to represent configuration settings as functions that modify a target object or struct.
 Instead of having a constructor with many parameters, some of which might be optional, we provide a base constructor and then allow users to apply various "option functions" to customize the instance.

 package main import ( "fmt" "time" ) type Server struct { Host string Port int Timeout time.Duration MaxConnections int } // Option is a function that configures a Server. type Option func(*Server) // WithPort sets the server port. func WithPort(port int) Option { return func(s *Server) { s.Port = port } } // WithTimeout sets the server timeout. func WithTimeout(timeout time.Duration) Option { return func(s *Server) { s.Timeout = timeout } } // WithMaxConnections sets the maximum number of connections. func WithMaxConnections(maxConns int) Option { return func(s *Server) { s.MaxConnections = maxConns } } // NewServer creates a new Server with default values and applies functional options. func NewServer(host string, options ...Option) *Server { // Set default values server := &Server{ Host: host, Port: 8080, Timeout: 30 * time.Second, MaxConnections: 100, } // Apply the provided options for _, option := range options { option(server) } return server } func main() { // Create a server with default port, custom timeout server1 := NewServer("localhost", WithTimeout(5*time.Second)) fmt.Printf("Server 1: %+v\n", server1) // Create a server with custom port and max connections server2 := NewServer("remotehost", WithPort(9000), WithMaxConnections(500), ) fmt.Printf("Server 2: %+v\n", server2) // Create a server with only default values server3 := NewServer("anotherhost") fmt.Printf("Server 3: %+v\n", server3) }